 Layout: This allows you to change the title of the axis, the title of your chart and the position of the legend.
 You might go with vertical text along the Y axis and horizontal text along the X axis.
 You can even adjust the grid lines.
 You have every formatting tool conceivable at your fingertips to improve the look and feel of your graph.

-Format: The Format tab allows you to add a border in your chosen width and color around the graph so that it is properly separated from the data points that are filled in the rows and columns.
+Format: The Format tab allows you to add a border in your chosen width and color around the graph to properly separate it from the data points that are filled in the rows and columns.